On the sign patterns of entrywise positivity preservers in fixed dimension: Real exponents: the Harish-Chandra--Itzykson--Zuber formula

 is entrywise positivity preserving on $\bp_N(I)$. \end{theorem}

-The condition that each $n_i$ is either a natural number or greater than $N-2$ is natural in view of the results in \cite{FitzHorn}, in which it is shown that these conditions are necessary and sufficient to ensure that $x \mapsto x^{n_i}$ is entrywise positivity preserving on $\bp_N((0,+\infty))$.
+The condition that each $n_i$ is either a non-negative integer or greater than $N-2$ is natural in view of the results in~\cite{FitzHorn}, in which it is shown that these conditions are necessary and sufficient to ensure that $x \mapsto x^{n_i}$ is entrywise positivity preserving on $\bp_N((0,+\infty))$.

 \begin{proof} The claim is trivial for $N=1$.
 Now we consider the $N=2$ case.
-In this case it follows from the results in \cite{FitzHorn} that the map $x \mapsto x^{n_0}$ is entrywise positivity preserving on $\bp_N((0,+\infty))$.
+In this case it follows from the results in~\cite{FitzHorn} that the map $x \mapsto x^{n_0}$ is entrywise positivity preserving on $\bp_N((0,+\infty))$.
 By the Schur product theorem, we may thus factor out $x^{n_0}$ and assume without loss of generality that $n_0=0$.
 Similarly, the map $x \mapsto x^{n_1}$ is entrywise positivity preserving on $\bp_N((0,+\infty))$, and so by composing with this map we may assume that $n_1=1$.
-For $t$ large enough, the derivative of the function $t (c_0 + c_1 x) - x^M$ is then entrywise positivity preserving on $\bp_1(I)$, and the claim now follows from Theorem \ref{Tfitzhorn} and Proposition \ref{Crank2}.
+For $t$ large enough, the derivative of the function $t (c_0 + c_1 x) - x^M$ is then entrywise positivity preserving on $\bp_1(I)$, and the claim now follows from Theorem~\ref{Tfitzhorn} and Proposition~\ref{Crank2}.

 Now suppose inductively that $N > 2$, and that the claim has already been proven for $N-1$.
-Observe that the derivative of the polynomial \eqref{tpol} is of the form required for the inductive hypothesis (all the surviving monomials have exponents that are either natural numbers, or greater than $N-3$, or both).
-Thus the derivative will be entrywise positivity preserving on $\bp_{N-1}(I)$ for $t$ large enough, and the claim again follows from Theorem \ref{Tfitzhorn} and Proposition \ref{Crank2}. \end{proof}
+Observe that the derivative of the polynomial~\eqref{tpol} is of the form required for the inductive hypothesis (all the surviving monomials have exponents that are either non-negative integers, or greater than $N-3$, or both).
+Thus the derivative will be entrywise positivity preserving on~$\bp_{N-1}(I)$ for $t$ large enough, and the claim again follows from Theorem~\ref{Tfitzhorn} and Proposition~\ref{Crank2}. \end{proof}

-We can now give the complete solution to Question \ref{Q1} for real powers, which shows Lemma \ref{Lhorn-real}(i) is sharp.
+We can now give the complete solution to Question~\ref{Q1} for real powers, which shows Lemma~\ref{Lhorn-real}(i) is sharp.

 \begin{theorem} Let $N \geqslant 2$, and let $\{ n_i : i \geqslant 0 \} \subset \Z^{\geqslant 0} \cup [N-2,\infty)$ be a set of pairwise distinct real numbers.
 For each $i$, let $\epsilon_i \in \{-1,0,+1\}$ be a sign such that whenever $\epsilon_{i_0} = -1$, one has $\epsilon_i = +1$ for at least $N$ choices of $i$ satisfying: $n_i < n_{i_0}$.
-Let $0 < \rho < \infty$.
+Let $0 < \rho < +\infty$.
 Then there exists a convergent series with real coefficients

-on $(0,\rho)$ that is an entrywise positivity preserver on $\bp_N((0,\rho))$, such that $c_{n_i}$ has the sign of $\epsilon_i$ for all $i \geqslant 0$. \end{theorem}
+on $(0,\rho)$ that is an entrywise positivity preserver on $\bp_N((0,\rho))$, such that~$c_{n_i}$ has the sign of $\epsilon_i$ for all $i \geqslant 0$. \end{theorem}

 We remark that a difference between power series (from previous sections) and countable sums of real powers is that the latter can include an infinite decreasing set of powers.

 \begin{proof} The proof uses the following computation that is also useful below: given any set $\{ n_i : i \geqslant 0 \}$ of (pairwise distinct) non-negative powers, we claim that